 You know how you meet someone and you’re having a chat and five seconds into it, you ask where they live?
 Don’t do that.
 It’s creepy.
 Normal guys beat around the bush.
 Oh, you just moved to New York?
 Where are you from originally?
 Tampa?
 I’ve been down there.
 Nice place, m’yeah!

 Creeps get straight to the point and are way too specific.
 I see you’re here alone.
 Do you have a boyfriend?
 Does he live with you?
 You live by yourself?
 Where?
 Is that a house or an apartment?
 What street is that?
 Do you work around here?
 Which building?
-What shift do you work?
+What shift?

 In no reasonable reality does a total stranger need to know all of that.
 Remember that this is about us being wary of your intentions.
 If it sounds like you’re gathering intel for an invading rape force, you’re being a creep.